Skip to content

 Overview

 SpiraTest is a web-based quality assurance and test management system with integrated release scheduling and defect tracking.
-SpiraTest includes the ability to handle manual, exploratory and automated tests, record the results and log any associated defects.
+It supports manual, exploratory, and automated tests, allowing you to record results and log any associated defects.

-When you use SpiraTest with Rapise you get the ability to store your Rapise automated tests inside the central SpiraTest document repository with full version control and test scheduling capabilities:
+When you use SpiraTest with Rapise, you can store your Rapise automated tests within the central SpiraTest document repository with full version control and test scheduling capabilities:

 Architecture

-You can record and create your test cases using Rapise, upload them to SpiraTest and then schedule the tests to be executed on multiple remote computers to execute the tests immediately or according to a predefined schedule.
-The results are then reported back to SpiraTest where they are archived as part of the project.
-Also the test results can be used to update requirements' test coverage and other key metrics in real-time.
+You can record and create your test cases using Rapise, upload them to SpiraTest, and then schedule them for execution on multiple remote computers, either immediately or according to a predefined schedule.
+The results are then reported back to SpiraTest, where they are archived as part of the project.
+The test results can also be used to update requirements' test coverage and other key metrics in real-time.

-In addition, you can also create exploratory manual tests, save them to SpiraTest and then execute them from within Rapise.
-This gives you access to more powerful screen capture and annotation functionality than is possible solely using SpiraTest.
+Additionally, you can create exploratory manual tests, save them to SpiraTest, and then execute them from within Rapise.
+This gives you access to more powerful screen capture and annotation functionality than is available solely within SpiraTest.

 Note

-SpiraTeam and SpiraPlan include SpiraTest as part of its functionality, so wherever you see references to SpiraTest in this section, it applies equally to SpiraTeam and SpiraPlan.
+SpiraTeam and SpiraPlan include SpiraTest as part of their functionality.
+Therefore, wherever SpiraTest is referenced in this section, it applies equally to SpiraTeam and SpiraPlan.

 Configuring SpiraTest

-Before you can use SpiraTest to manage your Rapise automated tests you need to perform some initial configuration.
+Before you can use SpiraTest to manage your Rapise automated tests, you must perform some initial configuration.
 This section assumes that you already have a working installation of SpiraTest or SpiraTeam v4.2 or later.
-If not, please refer to the SpiraTest Installation and Administration Guide for details on how to install SpiraTest.
+If not, please refer to the SpiraTest Installation and Administration Guide for details about installing SpiraTest.

 Configuring the Rapise Automation Engine

-Log in to SpiraTest as a system administrator and go into SpiraTest main Administration page
+Log in to SpiraTest as a system administrator, navigate to the SpiraTest main Administration page

 Admin Page Gear

-and click on the Test Automation link under Integration.
+and click the Test Automation link under Integration.

 Test Automation Link